-Even the most predominant characters, the ones who narrate the story, have only about 150 other people to keep track of, on average.
+Even the most predominant characters who narrate the story have only about 150 other people to keep track of.
 This is the same number that the average human brain has evolved to deal with.
-It is known as Dunbar’s number, named after the renowned British anthropologist Robin Dunbar.
+Researchers call it Dunbar’s number, named after the renowned British anthropologist Robin Dunbar.
 Dunbar was also a co-author of this new study.

 Despite the huge number of (new) characters and interactions, Martin manages to maintain a consistent social network structure.
 The number of these interactions is at the upper end of the cognitive capacity of an average reader.
 As the study’s authors write, “the social network a reader has to consider in order to follow the story is similar in scale to natural cognitive capacity.”

-So, despite there being more than 2,000 characters, none has a social network of more than about 150 people, on average.
+So, although there are more than 2,000 characters, none has a social network of more than about 150 people.
+On average, that is.
 Plus, there are only 14 major “point of view” characters narrating the story.
-“These are frequent numbers in the structure of real social networks,” the study writes, “and they allow the reader to work within natural templates.”
+“These are frequent numbers in the structure of real social networks,” the study writes.
+As such, “they allow the reader to work within natural templates.”

 Keeping cognitive load within realistic limits

-In other words, “the story reflects experiences in the everyday social world and therefore does not overtax cognitive abilities that are evolved to match these scales.”
+In other words, “the story reflects experiences in the everyday social world,” and therefore does not overtax cognitive abilities that humans have evolved to match these scales.

-Similar limits have been reported for Shakespeare’s plays, and seem to “reflect natural limits on mentalizing competences — the cognitive skills that underpin our ability to handle social relationships in the virtual mental sphere of the everyday social world.”
+Researchers have found similar limits in Shakespeare’s plays.
+They seem to “reflect natural limits on mentalizing competences — the cognitive skills that underpin our ability to handle social relationships in the virtual mental sphere of the everyday social world.

-The paper also finds that A Song of Ice and Fire is more similar to the Icelandic sagas than to mythological stories such as England’s Beowulf or Ireland’s Táin Bó Cúailnge.
+The paper also finds that A Song of Ice and Fire is more similar to the Icelandic sagas than to mythological stories.
+Examples include England’s Beowulf or Ireland’s Táin Bó Cúailnge.

 Predicting tomorrow’s complex narratives

-Studies like this one might even be used to map out book and film series that have yet to be created.
+Creators might even use studies like this to map out new book and film series.
 “I am excited to see the use of network analysis grow in the future,” said Joseph Yose of Coventry University.
 “Hopefully, combined with machine learning, we will be able to predict what an upcoming series may look like,” he said.